Non-Resident Tax Services

 Documents Required for Tax Recovery

 To file your T2 return and Schedules 91/97, we simply need the core documents proving your income and non-resident status.
+Our tax compliance team handles the entire filing process.

 • Withholding proof (NR4, T4A-NR, or Payer Letter)